AWS Interview Questions and Answers

 8. Neptune:

-• It is fully managed, highly available, point-in-time recovery graph database services with updated backup with Amazon S3.
+It is a fully managed, highly available, point-in-time recovery graph database service with updated backup to Amazon S3.

 9. Quantum Ledger Database: